richardpferdner/wikidag/overview.md

 # BSTEM Wikipedia Category Tree Builder

 ## Overview
-Extract and materialize a DAG tree of Wikipedia categories and articles for Business, Science, Technology, Engineering, and Mathematics domains from existing Wikipedia database dumps.
+Extract and materialize a DAG tree of Wikipedia categories and articles for Business, Science, Technology, Engineering, and Mathematics domains from existing Wikipedia database dumps across three phases.

 ## Summary

-### hierarchical/classify knowledge
+### Phase 1: Hierarchical/Classify Knowledge
     - tables: categorylinks > bstem_categorylinks
       - add column to table: level 0 for top categories
     - create DAG tree of these categories from categorylinks